ivoras/llmaboutpage/README.md

 ## Useless information

 Vibe-coded in a third world country (according to Google, which doesn't let me register as a Chrome developer from Croatia) with love, in one afternoon.
 Bugs are expected.

+Until Google adds Croatia on the list of supported countries, the only way to install this Chrome extension is manually - described above.